Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact prominence metric

 \subsection{Training}

-We train our MLP prominence regressor using Adam on a training subset of 374 artifact examples from our dataset described in~\Cref{sec:dataset}.
-The MLP predicts a prominence value for each pixel of the input image.
+We train our fusion module using Adam on a training subset of 374 artifact examples from our dataset described in~\cref{sec:dataset}.
+The model predicts a prominence value for each pixel of the input image.
 We compute the mean predicted prominence inside and outside the binary artifact mask from the dataset.
 The training loss consists of two $L_2$ components:

 The model is trained to predict the ground-truth prominence value inside the binary mask, and 0 (no artifact) outside it.
-Thanks to small model size, the training converges quickly, usually in around 10--30 epochs.
+Thanks to small model size, the training converges quickly, usually in around 10--15 epochs.
 One training epoch takes about 13 seconds on an Nvidia RTX 3090 GPU.